CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 For dealing with **confidential data**, see the instructions on [what to consider when confidential data should be made available for download](howto_protected_packages.md).

-Download the data from IDA or the HFST server to your work directory on CSC's computing environment (Puhti) in a separate folder.
+Download the data from IDA or the HFST server to your work directory on [CSC’s computing environment](https://urn.fi/urn:nbn:fi:lb-2026090301) in a separate folder.

 Create a **README.txt** containing at least the following information: long name of the corpus, shortname, metadata PID, license information, short description of the corpus as given in the metadata, link to the resource group page.
 Add an explanation of the structure of the download package if needed.